m2osw/prinbee/doc/JOURNAL.md

 * Priority (Predefined, Type: `uint8_t`)

-  The Priority is used to sort the jobs in a given order.
-Jobs with an equal priority are sorted by Process Date.
+  The `Priority` is used to sort the jobs in a given order.
+Jobs with an equal priority are sorted by `Process Date`.

-  If your journal does not require a priority, use the same value for all the insertions and the entries will automatically be sorted by Process Date.
+  If your journal does not require a priority, use the same value for all the insertions and the entries are simply sorted by `Process Date`.

-  The items with the smallest Priority are worked on first.
+  The items with the smallest `Priority` are worked on first.

   Here are the existing priorities as defined in the specialized journal implementation of the list plugin\*: